 VLOOKUP with numbers and text

-To use the VLOOKUP function to retrieve information from a table where the key values are numbers stored as text, you can use a formula that concatenates an empty string ("") to the numeric lookup value, coercing it to text.
+To use the VLOOKUP function to look up information in a table where the first column contains numbers that are actually text, you can use a formula that concatenates an empty string ("") to the numeric lookup value, coercing it to text.
 In the example shown, the formula in H3 is:

-Note: The example is a workaround to the problem of mismatched numbers and text, which cause a #N/A error.
+Note: This example is a workaround to the problem of mismatched numbers and text, which causes VLOOKUP to return an #N/A error.
 If there is no mismatch, the workaround is not necessary and you can use a normal VLOOKUP formula.

-A common VLOOKUP error is a mismatch between numbers and text.
-Most typically, the lookup column in the table contains numeric values that look like numbers, but are in fact numbers stored as text.
-When a genuine number is passed into VLOOKUP as the first argument, the formula returns a #N/A error, even though there appears to be a match.
+Typically, the lookup column in the table contains values that look like numbers, but are in fact numbers entered as text.
+When a true number is passed into VLOOKUP as the lookup_value, VLOOKUP returns #N/A, even though there appears to be a match.
 The screen below shows an example of this problem:

 Both numbers and text

 Here, we first try a normal VLOOKUP formula that assumes both lookup value and the first column in the tables are numbers.
-If that throws an error, we try again with the revised formula.
+If that throws an error, we try again with the revised formula above.
 If that formula also fails, VLOOKUP will return an #N/A error as always.